broadinstitute/warp/pipelines/broad/internal/dna_seq/germline/single_sample/UltimaGenomics/BroadInternalUltimaGenomics.changelog.md

 2022-06-29 (Date of Last Commit)

 * Bugfix: Changed name of TDR outputs json to remove spaces
+* Updated TDR ingest script to use merge strategy

 # 1.0.1
 2022-06-21 (Date of Last Commit)